proycon/foliadocserve/README.rst

 keyword again), the operator ``&`` is used for consecutive spans, whereas ``,`` is used for disjoint spans::

- ADD entity WITH class "person" FOR SPAN mydocument.word.3 & myword.document.word.25
+ ADD entity WITH class "person" FOR SPAN ID mydocument.word.3 & ID myword.document.word.25

 This works with filters too, the ``&`` operator enforced a single consecutive span::